convertigo/convertigo-doc/operating-guide/appendixes/index.md

 ### Main advance properties

-property key | meaning | default value
+property key | description | default value
 --- | --- | ---
 convertigo.product_version_check | Product version check | true
 document.threading.use_stop_method | Use the Java Thread.stop() method in order to finish threads (not to be used) | false